jaybraunjr/jaybraunjr.github.io/projects.md

   text-decoration: none;
   margin-top: 8px;
 ">
-🔗 View Analysis Code on GitHub
+🔗 View Code on GitHub
 </a>

 ### Manuscript